panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 The scope is a policy that manages the availability of variables.
 A variable defined inside the scope is accessible only within than scope, and inaccessible outside.

-In JavaScript, scopes are created by code blocks and functions.
-While `const` and `let` variables are scoped by code blocks and functions, `var` variables are scoped only by functions.
+In JavaScript, scopes are created by code blocks, functions, modules.

+While `const` and `let` variables are scoped by code blocks, functions or modules, `var` variables are scoped only by functions or modules.

 Scopes can be nested.
 The variables of outer scope are accessible within the inner scope.